 3. Three Little Pigs

-This coding activity is inspired from the classical tale of “Three Little Pigs”.
+This coding activity is inspired from the classical tale of “Three Little Pigs” and makes coding for kids really fun.
 What you need is a grid sheet (math notebook works just fine) and a pen.

 Step 1: Read out “Three Little Pigs” to your child.